CDCgov/Mia_publication/README.md

 ## Dependencies
 Everything below is attempted to install with ./MIA/scripts/install.sh.
-Due to the large number of dependencies however, there is a decent change everything will not properly install, requiring some manual troubleshooting/install.
+Due to the large number of dependencies however, there is a decent chance everything will not properly install, requiring some manual troubleshooting/install.
 Setting up the R environment can be particularly sticky.